davidtome97/tfg-devops-public/README.md

 # 🚀 DevOps Automation Platform

-### Automated CI/CD Deployment Assistant for AWS
+### DevOps Automation Platform for AWS using Docker, CI/CD and Cloud Infrastructure

-Bachelor's Final Project focused on automating application deployments using modern DevOps practices.
+Cloud & DevOps platform that automates CI/CD pipelines and AWS deployments using Docker and modern DevOps practices.

 ---